Morato (footballer, born 2001): Nottingham Forest

 On 30 August 2024, Morato signed a five-year deal with Premier League side Nottingham Forest for a reported transfer fee of £12.6 million.

+West Ham United (loan)

+On 1 September 2026, Morato joined EFL Championship club West Ham United on loan.

 International career

 Morato was called up in November 2019 to the Brazil national under-20 football team, for games against Peru and Colombia.